danfranc0/SWE-Training-Week-2/README.md

-# SWE-Training-Week-2
+# SWE Training Week 2
-Week 2 of SWE training program (JavaScript)
+* Week 2 of SEC SWE training program for new officers
+* JavaScript